nliulab/HRnV-Calc/README.md

 **Single File** lets users conduct HRV/HRnV analysis on one single input file at a time.
 This option supports [all data types](#data-type-and-formats).
 Once the data type is configured, users may click on the 'Open File/Folder' button to navigate and locate the input file.
 Note that HRnV-Calc will only display files in supported formats for the specified data type.

 **Batch Files** allows users to conduct HRV/HRnV analyses on **multiple RRI input files** simultaneously.
 To conduct batch processing, all input RRI files have to be in the **same format** (either *.txt or *.mat) and saved under **the same directory**.
 Users may use 'Open File/Folder' button to navigate and locate the input directory, and HRnV-Calc will automatically analyze all supported files in the directory.
+HRnV-Calc includes three [RRI input files](./Demo_Data/Demo_RRI/) from the [Normal Sinus Rhythm RR Interval Database](https://physionet.org/content/nsr2db/1.0.0/) for users to try batch processing.

 #### Adult/Infant Processing Profile
 Since infant ECG and RRI signals have distinct features to the ones from adults, HRnV-Calc has two processing profiles for users to choose from for downstream analysis.
 For more details about the profiles, please refer to the [PCST paper](https://iopscience.iop.org/article/10.1088/1361-6579/aae021).